 - Helmets must be secured on heads (recommended) or otherwise for takeoff and landing.

-Check in with Rick, Lisa, or the pilot for today’s winds aloft.
+Check in with Kevin or the pilot for today’s winds aloft.
 Also check out our weather page…

 - To rent our gear, you must be licensed and current in accordance with USPA SIM 5.2 or be under the direct supervision of a Skydive Spaceland STP instructor.